 We are not hiding anything here.
 We know that the prices we have on our website may or may not be lowest you can find at any given moment.
-However, by taking all
+However, if you call us,

-orders over the phone, we have the distinct advantage of being able to make adjustments when necessary.
+we have the distinct advantage of being able to make price adjustments when possible.

 The bottom line is, if you have found a better price on this item, please give us a call.

-We will appreciate being given the opportunity to beat it, and in the process, give you a chance to experience our excellent customer service!
+We will appreciate being given the opportunity to match or beat it if possible and, in the process, give you a chance to experience our excellent customer service!

 Find a better price even after you buy your fan and we'll refund the difference!

-Don't worry, if you find for less after you make your purchase!
+Don't worry, if you find this exact same for less after you make your purchase!

 Our Low Price Guarantee not only applies to the time at which you purchase your fan.
 If you EVER find a better price after you purchase this fan from us,